When to plant Haskaps in Johnson County, KS

 Johnson County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 8 and first fall frost is October 26.

-Johnson County County sits in USDA Zone 6b.
+Johnson County sits in USDA Zone 6b.
 Haskaps grows reliably in zones 2a through 7b, so it's a good fit here.

-Can Haskaps grow in Johnson County County's climate?
+Can Haskaps grow in Johnson County's climate?

 Your Johnson County Garden Planner — Free